ajbouh/qa/README.md

 - [ ] Add support for overriding network syscalls (e.g. DNS, TCP connections)
 - [ ] Add support for overriding time syscalls libfaketime
 - [ ] Add support for overriding filesystem syscalls with charybdefs
+- [ ] Provide a way to capture all network traffic generated by tests (e.g. with https://github.com/jonasdn/nsntrace)
 - [ ] Provide a way to exactly reproduce failures (e.g. with Mozilla's rr)